In a Nutshell

 Temporary Assistance Programs

-If you’re in need of assistance, North Carolina offers nonprofit organizations and emergency assistance programs, like the Emergency Assistance (Short-Term Financial Assistance for Families in Crisis) program.
-These programs have been vital during the pandemic.
+If you’re in need of assistance, North Carolina offers nonprofit organizations and financial assistance programs, like the Emergency Assistance Program Short-Term Financial Assistance for Families in Crisis program.
+Many of these programs have proved vital during the pandemic.

 State Health and Human Services

-If you’re someone who has health problems and you don’t have healthcare, North Carolina offers some programs that might help your situation.
+If you have health problems and don’t have healthcare, North Carolina offers help for your situation.
 For example, you might find that the North Carolina ePASS or the State Health Insurance Assistance Program is helpful.

 Child Care

-Child care is important, especially if you’re someone who needs to work in order to pay your bills and debts.
-There are ways to get reduced child care in North Carolina, through programs like the Child Care Subsidy program.
+Child care is important for parents of young children needing to work.
+There are ways to get reduced child care in North Carolina through programs like the Child Care Subsidy program.

 Shelters For the Homeless

 If you’re in a precarious situation, you might need to find a homeless shelter.
-There are plenty of homeless shelters in North Carolina, including Leslie’s House, South Wilmington Street Center, and Roof Above 1210 N. Tryon Street Men’s Shelter.
+There are plenty of homeless shelters in North Carolina, including Leslie’s House, South Wilmington Street Center, Roof Above 1210 N., and Tryon Street Men’s Shelter.

 Free Transportation Services

-One of the most important things is being able to get reliable transportation to work or to get medical care.
-If you don’t have a car or if you can’t afford public transportation, that might be a problem.
+It’s important to find reliable transportation to work or medical appointments.
+If you don’t have a car or if you can’t afford public transportation, that might become a problem.
 If you’re in need, North Carolina offers transportation services like Medicaid Transportation Services.

-North Carolina residents with debt should know that it is possible to live a life without debt.
+North Carolina residents can live a life without debt.
+Find a reputable debt company and avoid scams by carefully researching what the organization offers.
 There are many scams out there that claim that they will help you reduce your debt, but you’ve got to be diligent to avoid getting your information stolen.
+Instead, look for an established company with favorable reviews and clear resources.